 Indoor plumbing typically utilized the grey poly pipe.
 A good place to check for this is near your home’s water heater.
-If you discover your home has polybutylene pipes we recommend to have them replaced.
+If you discover your home has polybutylene pipes, we recommend having them replaced.
 Due to the high instances of failure, it is very likely that they will eventually leak and possibly burst.

-The following is a press release which appeared on www.pbpipe.com on June 11, 2008.
+The following is a press release that appeared on www.pbpipe.com on June 11, 2008.

 Systems Installed in Approximately Six Million Homes